Answered By: Cindy Schmidt

 1. Go to Clinical Pharmacology.

-2. Use the "Find/List" drop-down to select "by Classification"
+2. Use the "Find by" drop-down next to the search box to select "by Classification"

-4. Scroll down on the page that apears to find the class of interest ( you may have to do some additional clicking).
+3. Search for the classification of interest, or scroll down on the page that appears to find the target organ and then class of interest ( you may have to do some additional clicking).

 Button Box